Update: ‘Release Date’ section updated.

 The EQE SUV would support “Plug & Charge,” a feature that simplifies the charging process at public charging stations.
 Charging starts immediately after the user plugs in the charging cable.
 There’s no requirement for authentication or any other step in the process.
 Mercedes me Charge processes the payment automatically, and so, charging the EV becomes a one-step process.

 Once you arrive at the charging station, the brand new feature “Plug & Charge” simplifies the complete experience: Plug in, charge, unplug – just as easy.
 No authentication is required and the payment automatically runs in the background without any additional hassle or action.
-Plug & Charge will go live with the market launch of the EQS this year.Sajjad Khan, Chief Technical Officer, Mercedes-Benz AG (Mercedes-Benz Strategy Update: electric drive)
+Plug & Charge will go live with the market launch of the EQS this year.Sajjad Khan, former Chief Technical Officer, Mercedes-Benz AG (Mercedes-Benz Strategy Update: electric drive)

 Bidirectional charging should be available in the Mercedes EQE, although it may be limited to Japan, where CHAdeMO is expected to be the charging system used.
 The upcoming electric SUV should be ready for Vehicle-to-Grid (V2H) and Vehicle-to-Home applications.